Early Black Cambridge Resource Hub

 - Professor Sven Beckert and Dr. Katherine May Stevens conducted research on the relationship between Harvard and slavery with their undergraduate classes.
 This research culminated in a website called Harvard & Slavery: Seeking a Forgotten History.
 The full report that came from this project can be found here.
 The project also created a walking tour and student videos, which can also be found on the site.

 - The Harvard University leadership have now started their own project on the university’s connections to slavery, Harvard & the Legacy of Slavery, run by the Radcliffe Institute for Advanced Studies.
-The project will be releasing a report soon.
-Until then, their website includes public talks and short articles on the history of race in Cambridge, and New England more broadly.

 - Harvard Library has many resources on 18th and 19th century Cambridge.
 The Harvard Library is made up of many sub-libraries that hold different kinds of information.